fiatconnect/specification/fiatconnect-api.md

 ## 2.4.
 Creating the Transfer

-Once a user has completed KYC and has an appropriate fiat account type on file with the provider, the client may intiate a transfer.
+Once a user has completed KYC and has an appropriate fiat account type on file with the provider, the client may initiate a transfer.
 When creating a transfer, the client must be able to reference a fiat account on store with the provider to use as a source or destination for fiat funds.
 It is extremely important that transfer requests are idempotent; if a transfer request/server response is lost in transit, the client should be able to safely re-try the request without risk of initiating a duplicate transfer.
 As such, the FiatConnect specification has a strict requirement that